paragbharne/DevSecOps/README.md

 This project integrates a comprehensive GitHub Actions–based DevSecOps pipeline to ensure secure coding practices, dependency management, and container security.

+The implementations focus on preventing and identifying security vulnerabilities, also helping to detect secrets used, resolve dependency issues, and improve processes aligned with standard security guidelines, resulting in smoother development.

 ---

 ## ✅ Pipeline Overview